I Want It That Way: Covers, parodies, and usage in media

-Since its release, "I Want It That Way" has been covered on numerous occasions.
+Since its release, "I Want It That Way" has been covered numerous times.
 In 2010, American band Steel Panther released a rock cover of the song.
-After British boy-band One Direction performed a cover of the song in concert in 2013, Backstreet Boys member Howie D voiced his approval, saying, "It’s nice to see groups like that pay homage to us.
+After British boy band One Direction performed a cover of the song in concert in 2013, Backstreet Boys member Howie Dorough voiced his approval, saying, "It's nice to see groups like that pay homage to us.
 We definitely paid homage to groups in the earlier days..."

 The song and the video received many parodies.
 American radio personality Howard Stern parodied the track on his show called "If I Went The Gay Way", which was sung by his band The Losers and peaked at No. 115 on the Billboard charts.
 A parody called "Which Backstreet Boy is Gay" became an internet phenomenon and became misattributed to parodist "Weird Al" Yankovic — who actually did parody the song; however, in his actual parody of the song, titled "eBay" (on the album Poodle Hat), the narrator tells of his impulsive habits of buying bizarre items on the online auction site for which the parody is named.
 The misattributed version "Which Backstreet Boy is Gay" was actually performed by the morning crew at Portland, Oregon, radio station KKRZ-FM, known locally as Z100.
-One of the most famous parodies came from the American pop punk band Blink-182, who parody the music video for "I Want It That Way", as well as Britney Spears's "Sometimes" and Christina Aguilera's "Genie in a Bottle" videos, in their video for the song "All the Small Things".
+One of the most famous parodies came from the American pop punk band Blink-182, who parody the music video for "I Want It That Way" (as well as Britney Spears's "Sometimes" and Christina Aguilera's "Genie in a Bottle") in their video for the song "All the Small Things".
 Brazilian comedian Rafinha Bastos parodied the band as "Backstreet Farmers", sing the song.
-In 2013, British-Irish boyband the Wanted parodied the video for their music video for the song "Walks Like Rihanna".
+In 2013, British-Irish boyband the Wanted parodied the video for their music video for the song "Walks Like Rihanna."
+The white outfits in the video are also referenced by the boy band Big Time Rush in the music video for their single "Worldwide."